 What’s next for Just in time (JITT or JIT training)?

-While the age of PDF printout-based microlearning is mercifully coming to an end, we’re still some way from large-scale, rapidly-authored, virtual reality role play environments to be easily delivered and accessed ‘just-in-time’ but the technology is already in-progress.
-For the foreseeable future, simply using mobile devices which allow courseware to be created quickly, updated quickly and distributed instantly is the optimal just-in-time training approach.
+While the age of PDF printout-based microlearning is mercifully coming to an end, we’re still some way from large-scale, rapidly-authored, JIT training virtual reality role play environments to be easily delivered and accessed ‘just-in-time’ but the technology is already in-progress.
+For the foreseeable future, simply using mobile devices which allow courseware to be created quickly, updated quickly and distributed instantly is the optimal JIT training approach.

-If you’d like to know more about how Ed Microlearning can empower your organisation’s JITT requirements, get in touch at firstname.lastname@example.org.
+If you’d like to know more about how Ed Microlearning can empower your organisation’s JIT training requirements, get in touch at firstname.lastname@example.org.
 You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.